Long-Horizon Forecasting

 nixtla_client_plot

-However, to merge the actual values, we’ll convert them to
+merge the actual values, we will convert the dates to characters.

 names(fcst_long_horizon)[which(names(fcst_long_horizon) == "TimeGPT")] <- "TimeGPT-long-horizon"